 Uploadcare’s reliable file hosting, backup and content delivery network enabled Supervision Assist to seamlessly accept files of any size and format.
 Users can upload any type of media, including documents, images, audio, and video.
 The latter can be as big as 5 TB, which means that users don’t need to bother resizing large files before uploading.
 Plus, Supervision Assist’s team doesn’t have to track down and resolve failed uploads anymore.

 By default, Uploadcare is already secure upon launch, and all communications with Uploadcare servers are encrypted with SSL.
 Plus, some advanced features gave Supervision Assist additional control over data flow.

-The team took advantage of Signed Uploads to control who can upload files and when.
-Also, Authenticated URLs allow users to choose who should have access to those files and when.
+The team took advantage of signed uploads to control who can upload files and when.
+Also, signed URLs allow users to choose who should have access to those files and when.
 This way, content can be rendered by authorized users only or within a specified time frame.

 Uploadcare’s reliable and HIPAA-compliant infrastructure took on the sensitive data management so Supervision Assist could focus on their business.